nautes-labs/website/src/en/guide/user-guide/project-pipeline-runtime.md

             }
         }
     ],
-    // pipeline_triggers represent the pipelines to be executed and their triggering methods.
+    // pipeline_triggers represent the pipelines to be run and their triggering methods.
     // Please provide at least one set of data.
     "pipeline_triggers": [
         {
-            // event_source should be filled with the 'name' property value from event_sources.
+            // event_source should be filled with the "name" property value from event_sources.
             "event_source": "$event-source-name",
-            // pipeline should be filled with the 'name' property value from pipelines.
+            // pipeline should be filled with the "name" property value from pipelines.
             // Different event sources can form multiple sets of data with the same pipeline,
             // indicating that the pipeline can be triggered by multiple events.
             "pipeline": "$pipeline-name",
             // optional
             // revision refers to the branch for retrieving the pipeline configuration.
-            // If not specified, it will be determined based on the 'revision' property value of the gitlab in event_sources.
+            // If not specified, it will be determined based on the "revision" property value of the gitlab in event_sources.
             "revision": "$pipeline-revision"
         }
     ],
-    // destination refers to the target environment for executing the pipeline.
+    // destination refers to the target environment for running the pipeline.
     "destination": "$destination",
     // isolation refers to the isolation of related resources of the project pipeline runtime, including: shared or exclusive.
     // shared means that multiple event_sources share resources.
     // For example, when a certain event_source needs to be restarted, it will affect other event_sources.
     // Compared with exclusive mode, shared mode saves more resources.
-    // exclusive means that each event_sources has exclusive resources, and resources are isolated between different event_sources.
+    // exclusive means that each event_sources has exclusive resources,
+    // and resources are isolated between different event_sources.
     // Compared with shared mode, exclusive mode will consume more resources.
     "isolation": "$isolation"
 }